 To help visualize the difference between the controllers, take a look at this comparison:

 How do I connect each Gamecube controller to my Switch or PC?

 Connecting them is usually easy.
 If they are wired, all you need to do is plug them to your Switch or PC.

 If they are wireless, pressing the sync button on the Gamepad should be enough to let it be recognized by your Switch.
-The Gamecube controller will appear among the detected controllers and you would be able to select and play with it.
+The Gamecube controller will appear among the detected controllers and you will be able to select and play with it.

-Remember that these gamepads are *technically* modified Pro Controllers, which means that they all should work on PC as well.
+Remember that these gamepads are *technically* modified Pro Controllers, which means that they all work on PC as well.

 Are they good Gamecube controllers?

 So, these controllers look like a pretty good substitute for the classic Gamecube gamepad, but are they up to the task?